The Bankrate promise

 - Earn a generous welcome bonus: The best credit cards available today let you earn an initial bonus of up to $500 or more when you spend a certain amount, usually a few thousand dollars, within the first few months of account opening.
 By using a new credit card for all your regular spending and bills, you can reach this threshold easier.

-- Secure 0 percent intro APR: Some credit cards offer a 0 percent introductory APR on purchases, which can make them a good option if you want to pay down a large purchase over time without interest.
+- Secure a 0 percent intro APR: Some credit cards offer a 0 percent introductory APR on purchases, which can make them a good option if you want to pay down a large purchase over time without interest.
+Here are our picks for the best 0 percent interest credit cards.

 - Track your spending: If you use a monthly budget to manage your finances, keeping both your everyday purchases and your monthly payments on one statement can help you track all your spending and cut back on unnecessary expenses.
 When you use cash or debit for all your bills, you have a lot of separate receipts and purchases to keep track of.